quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.md

 ## Limitations

-There are several limitation to the paradigm and to the current implementation.
+There are several limitations to the paradigm and to the current implementation.
 Some of these are relatively easy to address while others are more fundamental to the paradigm.
 Here we give an overview of the known limitations.
 Note that some of these can be quite specific.